Skip to main content

 Herons, Egrets, Spoonbills, Woodstorks and Ibis share a common roost on a Florida marsh "tree island".

-Great Egrets, Snowy Egrets, Woodstorks, Roseate Spoonbills, and White Ibis all share a common roosting place on this Florida marsh "tree island".
-Funny to watch and listen as the late arrivals squabble trying to settle on to a suitable perch for the night.
+Great Egrets, Snowy Egrets, Wood storks, Roseate Spoonbills, and Ibis all share a common roosting place on this Florida marsh "tree island". they get quite vocal as the late arrivals squabble with others trying to get a suitable perch for the night.

 Glossy Ibis - Plegadis falcinellus